 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer " Non-accelerated filer x Emerging growth company x Accelerated filer " Smaller reporting company x
+Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company ⊠